 Affiliate Marketing for Beginners: What It Is and How To Get Started

-If you haven’t heard the term “affiliate marketing” before, it’s a popular advertising model where businesses reward third parties for generating traffic and leads for them.
-The affiliate marketing industry is worth over $17 billion and for 20% of brand marketers, it’s the most important customer acquisition channel.
+If you haven’t heard the term “affiliate marketing” before, it’s a popular advertising tactic where businesses reward third parties for generating traffic and leads for them.
+The affiliate marketing industry is worth over $17 billion and for 20% of brand marketers, it’s the most important customer acquisition channel they have at their disposal.
 With statistics like that, it’s no wonder affiliate marketing has taken off so rapidly over the last few years.

-Simply put, a good affiliate marketing program will allow you to promote and exponentially grow your business while simultaneously blending smoothly with your other marketing strategies to ensure maximum results.
+Simply put, a good affiliate marketing program will allow you to promote and exponentially grow your business while simultaneously blending smoothly with your other marketing channels.
 It’s a great way to generate significant online revenue and drive more sales.

-The growing popularity of affiliate marketing as the latest and most successful trend is a sure sign that you should get on board.
-Our beginners’ guide will walk you through everything you need to know—from the basics to how to get started.
+The growing popularity of affiliate marketing as an effective digital marketing tactic is a sure sign that you should get on board.
+Our beginners’ guide will walk you through everything you need to know—from basic definitions to how to get started with your own program.

 What is Affiliate Marketing?